mauromascarenhas/NLPLearn/README.md

     // must return "close"
     console.log(PorterStemmer.stem("closing"));

+Another advantage of using this sort of import is that it is possible (and way simpler) to import a single resource directly from the source module (it also saves memory, since you won't be importing unused resources):

+    import { PorterStemmer } from "nlplearn/src/preprocessing/stemmer";
+    // continue...

 ### CommonJS

 Since the "distrubution" version of this library is already in CommonJS, all you have to do to access its modules is the following: